History of skiing: Writings

-Skiing as transportation
+Travel and transportation

-Norse mythology describes the god Ullr and the goddess Skaði hunting on skis, Ullr and Skaði has later been regarded as the god and goddess of skiing and hunting.
+Norse mythology describes the god Ullr and the goddess Skaði hunting on skis.
+Ullr and Skaði have later been regarded as the god and goddess of skiing and hunting.
 Early historical evidence includes Procopius' (around CE 550) description of Sami people as skrithiphinoi (or skridfinns) translated as "ski running samis" (Sami people were commonly referred to as Finn).
 Birkely argues that the Sami people have practiced skiing for more than 6000 years, evidenced by the very old Sami word čuoigat for skiing.
 Paulus Diaconus mentioned what may have been Sami and described how they chased animals by a twisted piece of wood that they painstakingly shaped to resemble a bow.
+Early groups such as Sámi, Evenks, Nenets, Tuvans, Nanais, and Ainu are recorded as using skis in winter hunting and reindeer herding.
 Egil Skallagrimsson's 950 CE saga describes King Haakon the Good's practice of sending his tax collectors out on skis.
 The Gulating law (1274) stated that "No moose shall be disturbed by skiers on private land."

 The saga of King Sverre of Norway reports how Sverre, around the year 1200, sent troops on ski to patrol the Aker area near Oslo.
 During Sverre's siege of Tønsberg Fortress, soldiers boldly skied down the steep cliff.
 According to the saga, Haakon IV of Norway as a baby in 1206 was transported by soldiers on skis through the hills between Gudbrandsdalen and Østerdalen valleys, this event inspired modern-day Birkebeinerrennet ski marathon.
 Ski warfare, the use of ski-equipped troops in war, is first recorded by the Danish historian Saxo Grammaticus in the 13th century.
 The speed and distance that ski troops are able to cover are comparable to that of light cavalry.
 Swedish writer Olaus Magnus's 1555 A Description of the Northern Peoples describes skiers and their climbing skins in Scricfinnia in what is now Norway.
 The garrison in Trondheim used skis at least from 1675, and the Danish-Norwegian army included specialized skiing battalions from 1747 – details of military ski exercises from 1767 are retained.
 Skis were used in military exercises in 1747.